Kamosabe/streamqueue/Streaming/ApacheStorm/2-installation.md

 ### Apache Zookeeper

-Zookeeper can be installed wird aptitude.
+Zookeeper can be installed with aptitude.
 The configuration files are stored with default settings in the filesystem in the path /etc/zookeeper.
 There are no modification in terms of optimizations.
 To check if zookeeper is up and running a zookeeper client should get a connection:
 ```
 ./zkCli.sh -server 127.0.0.1:2181